 Once you have filed a claim for benefits, you must also claim weekly benefits for each week you are unemployed and meet the eligibility requirements.
 This is also called “certifying for benefits.”
 You can start certifying as soon as you receive a notification from the DOL.
 During this process, you are confirming that you were unemployed for all or part of the past week and that you met all other conditions of receiving benefits.
 You may certify online or by telephone.

 You will need to certify your benefits every single week, or you will lose them.
 This means that you need to log into your account and verify that you are still eligible for the benefits each week.
-You can do so here, or by calling NYC call center numbers.

 Issues with UI benefits